-- · Maintaining and resourcing an appropriate financial management organization - Limiting the rights and responsibilities of individual members of staff appropriately - Managing the user rights that give access to the Group's reporting system centrally - Issuing guidelines on accounting and reporting - Maintaining a common Group chart of accounts - Making effective use of IT tools - · Providing ongoing training for personnel - Validating the accuracy of information that is reported as part of the reporting process
+- Maintaining and resourcing an appropriate financial management organization - Limiting the rights and responsibilities of individual members of staff appropriately - Managing the user rights that give access to the Group's reporting system centrally - Issuing guidelines on accounting and reporting - Maintaining a common Group chart of accounts - Making effective use of IT tools - Providing ongoing training for personnel - Validating the accuracy of information that is reported as part of the reporting process

-The Company is currently unifying its financial processes and implementing modern IT tools as part of its five-year development program in the EMEA region.
-With regards to risk management, the objectives are to increase the number of internal checks and controls and to improve the transparency and quality of information used in management decision-making.
+Fiskars continues to unify its financial processes and implementation of common IT tools.
+With regards to risk management, the objectives are to ensure that effective internal controls are in place and to improve the transparency and quality of information used in management decision-making.